EmanueleSeminara/LaTeX_resume/README.md

    git clone https://github.com/EmanueleSeminara/LaTeX_resume.git
    ```

-After you have loaded the files you will need only to change the content of the files in order to write whatever you want in your resume.
+After you have loaded the files you will need only to change the file's contents in order to write whatever you want in your resume.
 It is really intuitive, in case you need more info on what to modify you can check the following sections.

 ## Requirements and Compilation